vinroger/onellm-frontend/notes.md

 ## if you add more models other than openai

 change the model checking logic. and the message if there is no open ai key

+## migrate to next
+polling system, request openai every 5 minutes or so, instead of fetch on demand.